top of page

 1. Give Yourself a Buffer Day (If You Can)

-If possible, plan to return home a day before you have to dive back into work, school drop-offs, or regular responsibilities.
-A buffer day helps you ease back into life instead of feeling like you’re playing catch-up from minute one.
-Use this day to unpack, grocery shop, and get a loose plan together for the week ahead.
+If possible, plan to return home a day before diving back into work or regular responsibilities.
+A buffer day helps you transition back into life smoothly, rather than feeling like you’re playing catch-up from the start.
+Use this day wisely.
+Unpack, restock your pantry, and create a loose plan for the week ahead.

 2. Start with One Anchor Habit

-Instead of trying to jump back into everything — workouts, meal prep, early mornings, screen-free evenings — choose one anchor habit that grounds you.
+Instead of trying to jump back into everything at once — like workouts, meal prep, and early mornings — choose one anchor habit that centers you.
 For me, it’s a daily workout.
-For you, it might be a green smoothie or a 10-minute journaling session.
-Once that’s solid, the other habits will fall back into place more naturally.
+For you, it might be enjoying a green smoothie or journaling for ten minutes.
+Once that habit is established, the others will slot back into place more easily.

 3. Reflect, Don’t Regret

-Yes, you might have indulged more than usual on vacation.
+Sure, you may have indulged a bit on vacation.
 (Isn’t that part of the fun?)
-Instead of falling into the “I need to make up for it” trap, take a moment to reflect.
-What felt really good about vacation?
-What moments made you feel most like yourself?
-Let those guide how you shape your post-vacation routine.
+Instead of feeling the urge to "make up for it," take a moment to reflect.
+What felt good about your vacation?
+Which moments brought you joy?
+Let these reflections guide you in shaping your post-vacation routine.

 4. Tidy Spaces, Clear Mind

-Unpacking may not be glamorous, but reclaiming your space matters.
-Take 30 minutes to declutter the kitchen counter, toss in a load of laundry, or set up your favorite corner for a fresh week.
+Unpacking may not seem glamorous, but reclaiming your space is essential.
+Spend 30 minutes decluttering your kitchen, tossing in a load of laundry, or organizing your favorite corner for a fresh start.
 A tidy environment signals your brain that it’s time to reset.

 5. Find a New Mini-Milestone to Look Forward To

-Just because the vacation is over doesn’t mean the excitement has to end.
-Plan something small but meaningful in the next 1-2 weeks: a date night, a solo hike, a Saturday morning coffee run with no kids in tow.
-Having something to look forward to can shift your mindset from “vacation’s over” to “there’s still joy in my everyday.”
+Just because the vacation is over doesn't mean the excitement has to stop.
+Plan something small but meaningful in the next week or two: a cozy date night, a solo hike, or a Saturday morning coffee run without the kids.
+Anticipating these little joys can shift your mindset from “vacation’s over” to “there’s still joy in my everyday life.”

 6. Ease Back into Movement

-If you took a break from your workouts, be kind to your body.
-Choose movement that feels nourishing, not punishing.
-Go for a walk, take a stretch class, or do a lighter version of your usual workout.
-The goal is to reconnect with your body, not punish it.
+If you took a break from your fitness routine, be gentle with your body.
+Choose enjoyable forms of movement that nourish you instead of punishing workouts.
+Consider going for a walk, joining a stretch class, or doing a lighter version of your usual exercise.
+The goal is to reconnect with your body and enjoy movement.

 7. Hydrate, Nourish, Sleep

-Travel, especially with kids, can leave your body feeling depleted.
-Focus on the basics: drink more water, add in colorful veggies, and prioritize sleep where you can.
-This simple trio can make a huge difference in how quickly you bounce back.
+Travel, especially with kids, can leave you feeling drained.
+Prioritize self-care by focusing on the basics: drink plenty of water, incorporate colorful vegetables into your meals, and prioritize sleep.
+This trifecta can significantly impact how quickly you bounce back to your normal routine.

 Final Thoughts: Life Is the Routine

-Vacations are amazing, but they’re not the only time we get to feel joy, connection, and peace.
-Those feelings can be part of your everyday life — with a little intention.
+Vacations are fantastic, but they aren't the only occasions when we can feel joy, connection, and peace.
+With some intention, those feelings can be woven into your everyday life.

-So here’s to getting back into routine not with dread, but with gratitude.
-You made memories, you rested, and now you’re stronger for it.
-Let’s take the best parts of vacation and infuse them into real life — one mindful moment at a time.
+So let’s approach getting back into the routine not with dread, but with gratitude.
+You’ve made memories, you’ve rested, and now you’re stronger for it.
+Let's take the best parts of your vacation and blend them into real life, one mindful moment at a time.

 What’s one post-vacation habit or mindset shift that helps you reset?
 Share it below!
 I’d love to hear how you get back into your groove.